-Varicose veins can affect 20% of all adults at some point in their lives.
+Foods that improve blood circulation and vein health help decrease the chances of getting varicose veins which can affect 20% of all adults at some point in their lives.
 While you may not like the way they look, these swollen, bluish, lumpy intrusions are usually harmless, but for some people, they can be throbbing and dangerous.

 According to a study led by Stanford University School of Medicine, researchers have examined the genes of 400,000 people in search of evidence of what causes varicose vein conditions.